Course Descriptions

 SPECIAL TOPIC ONE-CREDIT INTENSIVES

-These one-credit courses are short, intensive, and run on Friday nights and/or Saturday mornings.
-Most are lecture based and will require students to turn in a topical paper by semester’s end in order for students to receive credit and earn a grade.
+These one-credit courses are short, intensive, and are held on Friday nights and/or Saturday mornings.
+Most are lecture-based and will require students to turn in a topical paper by semester’s end in order for students to receive credit and earn a grade.
 These Special Topic courses may not run every year.
 Students may take these courses in addition to their 36-credits (FYI for New York residents: they are included in the cost of full-time Fall/Spring tuition).
 OR students may take THREE one-credit courses and count them towards one of their three electives.

 B8501 DIGITAL INTEGRATION (1 credit)